greggman/webgl-memory/README.md

    they really only mater if they are used on textures for which you call `generateMipmap` which I'm assuming is rare.

-4. Compressed textures are not currently supported

-   This is probably an easy fix.

 ## Example:

 [Click here for Example](https://jsgist.org/?src=57dafa41cb1d2d5bc1520832db49f946)